FusionAuth/fusionauth-site/site/_posts/2021-09-16-how-to-authenticate-your-react-app.md

 Congratulations!
 You have configured FusionAuth to work with your React app.
 Now, let's set up the user who will actually log in.

-### Create a User and link them to your FusionAuth app
+### Create a User and Register Them

-Now, we will link a user to your FusionAuth app via the dashboard.
-You can manage all of your users from this centralized location.
-Of course, you can register users from your app if you want to build that functionality later on, but that is beyond the scope of this tutorial.
+For the next step, we will link a user to your brand-new FusionAuth app, ReactAuth, via the dashboard.
+This is where another useful feature of FusionAuth comes into play, as a 'user data store'.
+This is a centralized location where you can manage all the users of your app in a friendly UI environment.
+Of course, you can register users with FusionAuth from your React app if you want to build that functionality later on, but that is beyond this tutorial's scope.

-* Select `users` from the left-hand side menu.
+* Select "Users" from the left-hand side menu.
 * Select the green plus sign on the top left to add a user.
 I used `test@fusionauth.io`
-* Give the user a dummy email and deselect `send email to setup password`.
+* Give the user a dummy email and deselect "send email to setup password".
 * Give the user a simple password.
 May I suggest `password`?
-* Click the `save` icon on the top right.
+* Click the "Save" icon on the top right.
 * Go back to "Users".
-* Select "Manage" under the `action` tab for your new user.
+* Select "Manage" under the "action" tab for your new user.
 * Select "Add registration".
 * In the dropdown menu, select `React Auth`.
-If you don't see it, double check that you remembered to push `save` when you created your application.
+If you don't see it, double check that you remembered to push "Save" when you created your application.
-* Click `save`.
+* Click "Save".

 Well done!
 You now have at least one user that is registered to your `React Auth` app.
 Not bad for your app being in development.